Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You enjoy math, statistics, and process improvement, and like figuring out how people, technology, and systems interact.

-Explore majors like: Industrial Engineering, Operations Research, Manufacturing Engineering
+Explore college majors and degree programs like: Industrial Engineering, Operations Research, Manufacturing Engineering

 Emerging and Interdisciplinary Fields